Chapter 2: How to Market Your Product to Retailers

 Prepare Your Product for Sale

-Here are tips to get your product and brand ready for the big box leagues:
+Here are tips to get your product and brand ready for the big-box leagues:

-• Create a unique product: Before you consider selling to a big box store, you need to have a unique product that solves problems for consumers.
+• Create a unique product: Before you consider selling to a big-box store, you need to have a unique product that solves problems for consumers.
 Ideally, your product should do something that competitors’ items can’t and offer qualities that consumers want and need.
 Even if your product is similar to other items out there, consider ways to set it apart visually or tweak some of its qualities to make it stand out.

 • Know your product inside out: Before you contact a potential buyer, you need to know everything there is to know about your product, including sales statistics, costs and your target market.
 You want the buyer to have faith in you and your product, and one way to do that is to demonstrate your expertise.